ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

     make single-example examples/01_getting_started/01_math.mystnb

-The pull request in which this was added is: `PyAnsys Geometry PR #1893 <PyAnsys_geometry_pull_1893_>`_ This implementation is specific for NB Sphinx, but the idea is to create a target that runs a specific example and checks the output.
+The pull request introducing this feature is: `PyAnsys Geometry PR #1893 <PyAnsys_geometry_pull_1893_>`_ This implementation is specific to NB Sphinx, but the concept of creating a target to run a specific example and verify its output can be adapted to other libraries.